Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Four Signal Processing Schemes

 Note that any receive combining matrix $\mathbf{V}_k$ can be utilized in \eqref{eq:SE_4} and the SE can be computed by the Monte-Carlo method.
-The CPU can use all CSI to design $\mathbf{V}_k$ and we consider two combining schemes for Level 4: MR combining $\mathbf{V}_{k}=\mathbf{\hat{H}}_{k}$ and MMSE combining which minimizes the mean-squared error $\mathrm{MSE}_k=\mathbb{E}\left\{ \left\| \mathbf{s}_k-\mathbf{V}_{k}^{H}\mathbf{y} \right\| ^2\left| \mathbf{\hat{H}}_k \right. \right\}$ as
+The CPU can use all CSI to design $\mathbf{V}_k$ and we consider two combining schemes for Level 4: MR combining $\mathbf{V}_{k}=\mathbf{\hat{H}}_{k}$ and MMSE combining which minimizes the mean-squared error $\mathrm{MSE}_k=\mathbb{E}\{ \| \mathbf{x}_k-\mathbf{V}_{k}^{H}\mathbf{y} \| ^2| \mathbf{\hat{H}}_k \}$ as

-where $\mathbf{\hat{H}}_l=\left[ \mathbf{\hat{H}}_{1l};\cdots ;\mathbf{\hat{H}}_{Ml} \right] \in \mathbb{C}^{ML\times N}$. \begin{proof} The proof of \eqref{eq:MMSE_Com_4} can be easily derived following from the standard results of matrix derivation in \cite{hjorungnes2011complex} and is therefore omitted. \end{proof}
+where $\mathbf{\hat{H}}_l=[ \mathbf{\hat{H}}_{1l}^T,\cdots ,\mathbf{\hat{H}}_{Ml}^T ]^T \in \mathbb{C}^{ML\times N}$. \begin{proof} The proof of \eqref{eq:MMSE_Com_4} can be easily derived following from the standard results of matrix derivation in \cite{hjorungnes2011complex} and is therefore omitted. \end{proof}

 In the scenario with single-antenna UEs, so-called MMSE combining can maximize the achievable SE \cite{[162]}.
-In the scenario with multi-antenna UEs, MMSE combining matrix in \eqref{eq:MMSE_Com_4} is also the optimal combining matrix that maximizes \eqref{eq:SE_4}, which can be obtained as follows. \begin{theorem} MMSE combining matrix as
+In the scenario with multi-antenna UEs, we prove that the MMSE combining matrix in \eqref{eq:MMSE_Com_4} is also the optimal combining matrix that maximizes \eqref{eq:SE_4}, which can be obtained as the following theorem.\footnote{Note that Theorem~\ref{Theorem1} shows the optimality of MMSE combining for maximizing $\mathrm{SE}_{k}^{\left( 4 \right)}$ and absolutely provides the guidance for the implementation of CF mMIMO with multi-antenna UEs.} \begin{theorem} MMSE combining matrix as \eqref{eq:MMSE_Com_4} is the optimal combining matrix leading to the maximum SE value given as